Doodleverse/SDStools/fromMark/prediction/README.md

 		"""

-Try running this on your data with the default values for bootstrap, num_prediction, num_epochs, units, batch_size, look_back, and split_percent.
+Try running this on your data with the default values for

+* bootstrap
+* num_prediction
+* num_epochs
+* units
+* batch_size
+* look_back
+* split_percent

 Make sure freq matches the time-spacing you used in SDSTools/fromMark/analysis/coastseg_time_and_space_analysis_matrix.py.

-This will output a two plots and two csvs for each transect (one for the observed temporal range and one for the forecasted temporal range).
+This will output two plots and two csvs for each transect (one for the observed temporal range and one for the forecasted temporal range).

-It will also output csvs for each training run and a final plot showing the loss curves over each training run.
+It will also output history csvs for each training run and a final plot showing the loss curves over each training run.

+It will also output two csvs:

+* 'predict_stacked.csv'(observed temporal period)
+* 'forecast_stacked.csv' (forecast temporal period)

-It will also output two csvs (observed period and forecast period) where all of the data is stacked (with an additional column 'transect_id' indicating which transect the data is from).
+where all of the data is stacked (with an additional column 'transect_id' indicating which transect the data is from).

- 'forecast_stacked.csv' and 'predict_stacked.csv'
- These two files will be used in the next step.

  # Step 2: lstm_2D_projection_coastseg.py